Afghanistan: US invasion and Islamic Republic

-In October 2001, the United States invaded Afghanistan to remove the Taliban from power after they refused to hand over Osama Bin Laden, the prime suspect of the September 11 attacks, who was a "guest" of the Taliban and was operating his al-Qaeda network in Afghanistan.
-The majority of Afghans supported the American invasion of their country.
+In October 2001, the United States invaded Afghanistan to remove the Taliban from power after they refused to hand over Osama bin Laden, the prime suspect of the September 11 attacks, who was a "guest" of the Taliban and was operating his al-Qaeda network in Afghanistan.
+The majority of Afghans supported the American invasion.
 During the initial invasion, US and UK forces bombed al-Qaeda training camps, and later working with the Northern Alliance, the Taliban regime came to an end.

 In December 2001, after the Taliban government was overthrown, the Afghan Interim Administration under Hamid Karzai was formed.
 The International Security Assistance Force (ISAF) was established by the UN Security Council to help assist the Karzai administration and provide basic security.
 By this time, after two decades of war as well as an acute famine at the time, Afghanistan had one of the highest infant and child mortality rates in the world, the lowest life expectancy, much of the population were hungry, and infrastructure was in ruins.
 Many foreign donors started providing aid and assistance to rebuild the war-torn country.

-Taliban forces meanwhile began regrouping inside Pakistan, while more coalition troops entered Afghanistan to help the rebuilding process.
-The Taliban began an insurgency to regain control of Afghanistan.
-Over the next decade, ISAF and Afghan troops led many offensives against the Taliban, but failed to fully defeat them.
+As coalition troops entered Afghanistan to help the rebuilding process, the Taliban began an insurgency to regain control.
 Afghanistan remained one of the poorest countries in the world because of a lack of foreign investment, government corruption, and the Taliban insurgency.